 This street is the most photographed in Boston.
 The narrow cobblestone road is framed by brick buildings, gas lamps, and a good old American flag.
 Acorn Street is a private way, so be extra respectful of the residents, and keep your photoshoots brief.
 Those hoping for a professional photo session on the street actually need to obtain a permit from the Acorn Street Association.

 The oldest library in Boston, the Boston Athenaeum is one of the city’s hidden gems.
-Inside the private library, you’ll find aesthetic white bookshelves, sculptures, those iconic green lamps, and a gorgeous view of the city skyline.
-Just know that entry isn’t free, and you’ll need to pay at least $10.
-You’re also not always able to access the entire library, unless you sign up for a tour.
-See my guide to visiting the Boston Athenaeum for more tips.
+Inside the private library, you’ll find aesthetic white bookshelves, sculptures, those iconic green lamps, and a gorgeous view of the city skyline from the patio.

 This alleyway takes you back in time with its cobblestone streets and and brick storefronts (though the skyscrapers in the background are a dead giveaway that you’re still in the modern era).
 The Union Oyster House has a red neon sign that makes for the perfect photo, blending vintage, modern, and retro vibes all into one.
 On Fridays and Saturdays, there’s also an outdoor market nearby (Haymarket) with discounted produce.